jasondavey/jasondavey.io/README.md

 - Assets with content hashing for cache optimization
 - Build information file with timestamp for version tracking

-## Deployment
+## CI/CD Pipeline & Deployment

+The site uses a comprehensive CI/CD pipeline that ensures quality through automated testing before deployment:

+### Development Workflow

+- **Branch Strategy**:
+  - `dev` - Development branch for new features and updates
+  - `main` - Production branch that is always in a deployable state

+- **Testing Pipeline**:
+  1. Changes are pushed to the `dev` branch
+  2. GitHub Actions automatically runs Cypress tests against the Vercel preview URL
+  3. If tests pass, changes are automatically merged to `main`
+  4. If tests fail, the merge is blocked until issues are fixed

+### Automated Testing

+- **Cypress Cloud Integration**: All test runs are recorded to Cypress Cloud for monitoring and debugging
+- **Vercel Preview Testing**: Tests run against actual Vercel preview deployments to ensure real-world behavior
+- **Required for Deployment**: Production deployment will only proceed if all tests pass

+### Production Deployment

 The site is deployed on [Vercel](https://vercel.com), a modern cloud platform for static sites and serverless functions:

-- **Continuous Deployment**: Automatically builds and deploys when changes are pushed to GitHub
+- **Continuous Deployment**: Automatically builds and deploys when changes are pushed to `main` branch
-- **Preview Deployments**: Creates preview deployments for pull requests
+- **Preview Deployments**: Creates preview deployments for pull requests and the `dev` branch
 - **Edge Network**: Global CDN for fast content delivery
 - **Integrated Analytics**: Performance monitoring via Vercel Speed Insights

-The deployment workflow is simple:

-1. Push changes to the GitHub repository
+### Deployment Workflow

+1. Tests run against Vercel preview URL via GitHub Actions
+2. If tests pass, changes are merged to `main` branch
-2. Vercel automatically detects the changes and triggers a new build
+3. Vercel automatically detects the changes and triggers a new production build
-3. The site is built and deployed to the global edge network
+4. The site is built and deployed to the global edge network

 ## Domain Configuration